-Remember you will need more ground clearance when putting in the spare tire than when removing the flat tire.
+Remember you will need more ground clearance when putting on the spare tire than when removing the flat tire.

 To raise the vehicle, insert the jack handle extension in to the jack (it is a loose fit) and turn it clockwise with the handle, making sure the handle remains firmly fitted onto the jack handle extension.
-As the jack touches the vehicle and begins to lift, double-check that it is properly positioned.
+As the jack touches the vehicle and begins to fit, doublecheck that it is properly positioned.